mprzybylski/mprzybylski/_posts/2024-05-17-eBPF-programs-the-CMake-way.md

    will reject programs with backward jumps, (loops).
    (Even in newer kernels, the verifier requires a loop to have a finite trip count.)
-   The solution for eBPF programs written in C is to add `#pragma clang loop unroll(full)` just above the beginning of the loop statement to have compiler unroll those loops.
+   The solution for eBPF programs written in C is to add `#pragma clang loop unroll(full)` just above the beginning of the loop statement to have the compiler unroll those loops.
    (See [Clang's documentation](https://clang.llvm.org/docs/LanguageExtensions.html#loop-unrolling) for more information.)
    If the compiler _fails_ to unroll a loop (usually because it can't determine a finite trip count from the loop's